What is a Phobia?

 How Does Hypnotherapy Help?

 Hypnosis is very effective for dealing with phobias.
-The mind doesn't distinguish between real and imagined events and the phobic response can be brought on by imagination alone, as I am sure you know.
+The body doesn't distinguish between real and imagined events and the phobic response can be brought on by imagination alone, as I am sure you know.
 We can tackle the phobia by using your own imagination but all the time remaining in a safe place and keeping you relaxed and calm.
-By using a number of different hypnotherapy and NLP techniques, it is usually possible over time to deal with it once and for all.
+By using a number of different techniques, it is usually possible to deal with it once and for all.
+We'll use hypnosis during our sessions together and I will also give you practical exercises to do.
+You'll get a relaxation audio session on mp3 to listen to daily that will help to keep you feeling calm and relaxed.
+We'll then build up your confidence to make sure you feel completely comfortable about moving forward and tackling any situation that previously led to that phobic reaction.